Your cart is currently empty!

-Get Your Free Factory Lighting Plan
+Get Your Free Factory Lighting Design Plan

 How Do I Plan the Lighting Layout of a Factory?

-What Are the Main Benefits of Creating a Factory Lighting Plan?
+What are the Main Benefits of Creating a Factory Lighting Plan?

-It removes many of the risks of blind light purchases.
+t removes many of the risks of blind light purchases.
 Buying lights and hoping for good results has a low probability of success.
 Two things to understand are how many lumens the lights produce and the beam angles they have.
-Without those it can result in light levels that aren’t what you want.
+Without those, it can result in light levels that aren’t what you want.
 Too bright or too low lighting, lighting that is not balanced and full of shadows (spotty lighting).

 Creating a lighting plan will resolve these issues in the software before any money is spent.

-What Is the Best Way to Design a Factory Lighting Plan?
+What is the Best Way to Design a Factory Lighting Plan?